SkillMimic: Learning Basketball Interaction Skills from Demonstrations: The BallPlay Dataset

 \subsection{BallPlay-V}

 The BallPlay-V dataset applies a monocular annotation solution to estimate the high-quality human SMPL-X \cite{SMPL-X} parameters and object translations from RGB videos.
 However, annotating these videos with high-speed and dynamic movements and complex interactions in the 3D camera coordinate is quite challenging.
-Inspired by the whole-body annotation pipeline of Motion-X~\cite{lin2023motionx}, our automatic annotation additionally introduces depth estimation~\cite{bhat2023zoedepth}, semantic segmentation~\cite{ren2024grounded}, to obtain high-quality whole-body human motions and ball motions.
-The BallPlay-V dataset contains \textbf{eight} basketball skills, including \emph{back dribble, cross leg, hold, fingertip spin, pass, backspin, cross}, and \emph{rebound}.
+Inspired by the whole-body annotation pipeline of Motion-X~\cite{lin2023motionx}, our automatic annotation additionally introduces depth estimation~\cite{bhat2023zoedepth}, semantic segmentation~\cite{ren2024grounded}, to obtain high-quality whole-body human motions and ball motions, as illustrated in Fig.~\ref{fig:annotation}.
+The BallPlay-V dataset contains eight basketball skills, including \emph{back dribble, cross leg, hold, fingertip spin, pass, backspin, cross}, and \emph{rebound}, as shown in Fig.~\ref{fig: ballplay}.